schen9981/auto-selfie-camera/README.md

 1. the smile detection model
 2. the live camera feed

+A report of our methodology and conclusions are in final_report.pdf.

 ### Smile Detection Model

 At the core of the smile detection model, we have a support vector classifier with a linear kernel, with a